pottekkat/personal-website/content/posts/git-for-vibe-coders/index.md

 ## git init

-But you are no thief.
+But you are no thief!
 You are not "cloning" someone else's project.
-You are a visionary, you only build things from scratch (although the AI you are using is trained on the free labour of hundreds of thousands of volunteers).
+You are a visionary who ONLY builds things from scratch (although the AI you use is trained on the free labor of hundreds of thousands of developers).

-Before you lean into the vibes and go on your "Accept all" spree, it would be safe if you started using Git.
-You start by initializing Git on your project folder.
+Before you lean into the vibes and go on your "Accept all" spree, it would be safer if you started using Git.
+You can initialize Git on your project folder:

 ```shell
 git init -b main